Firas220890/Shopfinder-Module/README.md

         title
         }
     }`
-3)View specific store by passing the id - assuming the store with id 1 already exist
+3) View specific store by passing the id - assuming the store with id 1 already exist `{
-    `{
         view_shop_by_id(shop_id: 1) {
         country